replicatedhq/chartsmith/CONTRIBUTING.md

 1. Make changes to the code
 2. The frontend will automatically reload with changes
 3. The worker will need to be restarted if you make backend changes
+4. Use Claude for code assistance and development guidance

+### Notes

+- The development environment uses PostgreSQL running in Docker
+- Schemahero is used for database migrations
+- The frontend runs on the default Next.js port
+- The worker runs on a separate process

 ## VS Code Extension Development